 Dancing the Music, Not the Steps

 In tango, as in all expressive art forms, growth unfolds through a shift in focus.
-What begins as the memorization of steps gradually evolves into the embodiment of music and emotion—felt, interpreted, and expressed.
+What begins as the memorization of steps gradually evolves into an embodiment of music and emotion—felt, interpreted, and expressed.
 This transformation from mechanical execution to soulful expression marks the dancer’s journey and defines their level of mastery.

 No comments: